Puyallup School District

-Puyallup School District is a school district that supports the City of Puyallup, Washington, United States, and its surrounding areas.
+Puyallup School District No. 3 is a school district that supports the city of Puyallup, Washington, United States, and its surrounding areas.
 It was the third school district formed in the state of Washington.
 It is the 8th largest school district in Washington.
-The district has 22 elementary schools, seven junior high schools, three senior high schools and an alternative school, which together serve over 22,250 students.
+The district has 22 elementary schools, seven junior high schools, three senior high schools and an alternative school, which together serve over 22,534 students.
 The district employs more than 1,560 certificated, 1,450 classified staff, and 570 substitute personnel.

 The current superintendent of the Puyallup School District is Dr. John Polm, who became the superintendent in July 2020 after the retirement of his predecessor, Dr. Tim Yeomans.

 History

 The first school in the district was Fort Maloney.
 It was originally used by soldiers as a storehouse, but later became known as the "Blockhouse" School, where one of its occupants from the John Carson family, Emma Carson, began teaching in 1861.

 Soon, as more settlers came west, more small, makeshift schools were built for the children who fared poorly in winter months.
 After teaching and learning in these makeshift schools, it came to the people's attention that others were less inclined to settle in Puyallup because of the lack of proper schooling facilities.
 They built Central School in response to a vote in 1885.
 Because of the new school, in addition to other benefits the Puyallup area had to offer, more settlers began to come to Puyallup.

 The school district has closed down two elementary schools so far, Hilltop and Riverside.
 Hilltop Elementary was acquired during the consolidation of Edgemont SD with Puyallup in 1967.
 It was closed due to decreasing enrollment numbers and unsustainability.
 The remaining Hilltop students were transferred to Mountain View and Northwood.
 Riverside Elementary was acquired during the consolidation of Riverside SD with Puyallup in 1962.
 It was closed due to its position on a floodplain, decreasing enrollment numbers, and unsustainability.
 The remaining Riverside students were transferred to Waller Road and Karshner.
 Both schools were closed together right before the 2007-2008 school year.
 Riverside was later leased to the Puget Sound Educational Service District for its ReLife program; of which the lease was considered successful interim.
 The Puyallup school board later declared the property to be a "surplus" and authorized the district to seek a buyer.
 The former school was sold to the Washington Premier Football Club in 2018.